DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: System Overview

 \section{System Overview}

-In this section, we describe the setup and configuration of our robot guide.
-Fig.~\ref{fig:system}(a) shows an overview of our proposed system consisting of three main components: (1) The TurtleBot platform (yellow); (2) Audio communication interface (purple); (3) Dialogue and grounding modules (red).
+In this section, we describe the setup and configuration of our robot guide with special considerations for PwVI users.
+Fig.~\ref{fig:system}(a) shows an overview of our proposed system with three main components: (1) The TurtleBot platform (yellow); (2) Audio communication interface (purple); (3) Dialogue and grounding modules (red).
 The modules communicate with each other through ROS.
+We expand part (1) and (2) in this section and part (3) in Sec.~\ref{sec:semantic-dialogue}.